eai-lab/On-device-Sora/README.md

 This repository provides code for **Mobile-Optimized Video Diffusion: A Training-Free Approach Toward Deploying Text-to-Video Generation on Mobile Devices**.
-It is based on the implementation of [Open-Sora](https://github.com/hpcaitech/Open-Sora).
+It is based on the implementation of [Open-Sora](https://github.com/hpcaitech/Open-Sora).\\
-*The source paper is currently Under review.*
+*The source paper is currently under review.*

 ## Introduction